-I. II Services Subject Detail Delegated by: Delegated to: Members' IT To supply and maintain Members' IT facilities in accordance with approved Policy(-ies) lities in accordance with approved Committee Land and Property Gazetteer To keep and maintain the Council's Local Land & Property Gazetteer (LLPG) and act as "Custodian" for this purpose. and & Property Gazetteer Committee and act as "Custodian" for Street Naming To be responsible for Street / Property naming, in accordance with Council-approved Policy, and to maintain a list of candidate street and property names.
+Subject Detail Delegated by: Delegated to: Members' IT To supply and maintain Members' IT facilities in accordance with approved Policy(-ies) Executive Committee [Head of Business Transformation and Organisational Development] / [IT Manager] Land and Property Gazetteer To keep and maintain the Council's Local Land & Property Gazetteer (LLPG) and act as "Custodian" for this purpose.
+Executive Committee [Head of Business Transformation and Organisational Development] Street Naming To be responsible for Street / Property naming, in accordance with Council-approved Policy, and to maintain a list of candidate street and property names.
 Executive Committee [Head of Business Transformation and Organisational Development], following consultation with Ward and other relevant Members /Portfolio Holder Street Numbering To prescribe street numbers and renumber premises where necessary, in accordance with approved policy.
 Executive Committee [Head of Business Transformation and Organisational Development] Regulation of Investigatory Powers Act (RIPA) (See also Chief Executive's/ Corporate delegations) To maintain the central record of documents relating to RIPA policy, including authorisations.
 (Moved from the previous "General Delegations" section).
 Council The Information Management Team under the supervision of the [Head of Transformation and Organisational Development.]